Russia-Poland feud over history clouds Auschwitz anniversary

 Instead, Polish President Andrzej Duda is boycotting the event at the Yad Vashem memorial because, unlike Putin, he was not invited to speak and wouldn’t be able to defend his nation’s historical record.
 Duda will preside at the Auschwitz ceremony, which Putin will not attend.

-Israel has said it didn’t offer Duda a speaking role because his country was not among World War II’s liberating nations.
+Israel has said it didn’t offer Duda a speaking role because his country, while its soldiers fought the Germans at home and on other fronts, was not among World War II’s liberating nations.
 It said the German president was also being allowed to speak to take responsibility for the perpetrators.

 The deeper explanation appears to be rooted in Israel’s sensitive relationship with Russia.